-The Mark Twain Annual and the Center for Mark Twain Studies are commemorating the sesquicentennial of Roughing It.
+The Mark Twain Annual and the Center for Mark Twain Studies commemorated the sesquicentennial of Roughing It.
 The Annual will publish a special issue devoted to Mark Twain and the West in 2022.
-The Center for Mark Twain Studies is holding a Quarry Farm Symposium in honor of Twain’s famous book in 2021.
-Both the publication and the symposium will examine Twain’s relationship to all aspects of the American West.
+The Center for Mark Twain Studies held a Quarry Farm Symposium in honor of Twain’s famous book in 2021.
+Both the publication and the symposium examine Twain’s relationship to all aspects of the American West.

 This broad scope allows for critical examinations of Twain’s work as: